Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Peak foliage shifts each year but generally:

-- Highlands (Senjogahara/Yumoto): mid–late October
+- Highlands (Senjogahara/Yumoto): mid to late October

-- Town/World Heritage area: late October–early November
+- Town and World Heritage area: late October to early November

 Winter (December–February)

-- Quiet shrines, powder-dusted cedar avenues, and piping hot onsen.
+- Quiet shrines, powder-dusted cedar avenues and piping hot onsen.

-- Some attractions operate shorter hours; roads to higher viewpoints can be slick or temporarily closed after snow.
+- Some attractions operate shorter hours; roads to higher viewpoints can be slick or closed after snow.

-Quick-Pick Nikko Itineraries
+Suggested Nikko Itineraries

-One Whirlwind Day (World Heritage Focus)
+One Full Day (World Heritage Focus)

-Two Days (Nature + Culture Blend)
+Two Days (Nature and Culture)

 - Day 1: World Heritage complex at an easy pace → street-food crawl → sunset at Shinkyo Bridge.